DatanoiseTV/translator-ai/README.md

 ```
 Human: Can you translate my English locale file to Spanish?

-Claude: I'll translate your English locale file to Spanish using translator-gemini.
+Claude: I'll translate your English locale file to Spanish using translator-ai.

 <use_tool name="translate_json">
 {